jwestgard/aws-archiver/README.md

 ```

 ## Usage
 The tool is still under development.
-Currently, there are two primary modes making a deposit: (1) as a single asset specified by the -a ASSET flag; or (2) as a batch defined in a mapfile or manifest listing the md5 hash and local path for each file being deposited (delimited by whitespace).
-The latter method's text file format is the same as the output of the UNIX md5sum utility.
-As a convenience, a script to generate the latter from a directory of files is included in this repostiory's bin/ directory.
+Currently, there are two primary modes making a deposit:
+  1. as a single asset specified by the ```-a ASSET``` flag; or
+  2. as a batch defined in a mapfile or manifest listing the md5 hash and local path for each file being deposited (delimited by whitespace).

+The latter method's text file format is the same as the output of the UNIX ```md5sum``` utility.
+As a convenience, a script to generate the latter from a directory of files is included in this repostiory's ```bin``` directory.

 ### Batch manifest generation
 To create a batch manifest, do: